Terms and Conditions for Sellers

 16.3.
 Subject to clause 16.1 and clause 16.4, we accept liability for any damage, loss, destruction to or of the Item whilst it is our custody and your Item will be subject to our insurance cover.
 We can provide details of our insurance cover upon request and you may arrange for your own insurance cover where you see fit.

 16.4.
-Subject to clause 16.2, our total liability to you in respect of all losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed a sum equal to (i) (before the Item is listed for Sale), the average selling price on eBay of comparable goods to the Item in the last 90 days less any fees or VAT which would have been payable if the Item had been sold at that average price; (ii) (if the Item is listed for Sale but unsold) the last listed price for Sale at which the Item did not sell; or (iii) (if the Item has been sold but before ownership has passed to the buyer), a sum equivalent to Your Proceeds.
+Subject to clause 16.2, our total liability to you in respect of all losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed a sum equal to (i) (before the Item is received), fifty pounds per box sent using our courier (ii) (before the Item is listed for Sale), the average selling price on eBay of comparable goods to the Item in the last 90 days less any fees or VAT which would have been payable if the Item had been sold at that average price; (iii) (if the Item is listed for Sale but unsold) the last listed price for Sale at which the Item did not sell; or (iv) (if the Item has been sold but before ownership has passed to the buyer), a sum equivalent to Your Proceeds.
 Where you send us more than one Item, our total liability will represent the total for all such Items, as calculated above.

 17. OUR LIABILITY IF YOU ARE A CONSUMER